ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 **4. Query evaluation.**
 The `QueryExecutionTree` is executed against the index, producing an `IdTable`.
-The `IdTable` is a table of IDs, with one column per query variable and one row per query solution.
+The `IdTable` is a table of IDs, with one column variable bound by the WHERE clause and one row per query solution.

 **5. Result serialization.**
 `ExportQueryExecutionTrees::computeResult()` transforms the `IdTable` into the requested output format.